-MSDN level of Subscription for Visual Studio 2017 Enterprise , as a Full 24-Months Subscription has Access to All Extensive Collection of Subscriber's Downloads + Benefits Plus All New + Future Releases.
+MSDN Top Level of Subscription for Visual Studio 2019 Enterprise Full Version , includes 24-Months License has Access to All Extensive Collection of Subscriber's Downloads + Benefits Plus All New + Future Releases.

 MSDN Subscription has Life-Line for software Developers Providing Priority Access to All New + Old versions of Products + Future Releases for Next 2-Years.

 What is an MSDN Subscription?

 An MSDN Subscription acts as a life-line for software developers, testers, architects, IT professional, database engineers, and others, providing priority access to new and old versions of MSDN products, including developer tools, operating systems, server software, and productivity applications.
 As a subscriber you can use the software to design, develop, test, and demonstrate your applications on as many devices as you need—saving you a bundle on software license costs during development.

 Plus, you also get many other benefits - including Technical support, Windows Store and Windows Phone developer accounts, Windows Azure, e-learning and more!

 Here’s a summary of the great benefits that come with an MSDN subscription.

 MSDN Subscribers have access to a number of different types of support for those tricky technical problems that we all encounter from time to time.
 First, the forums where you can post questions to be answered by a MSDN engineer if the community doesn’t give you the answer first.
 Naturally you can participate too and provide answers to help others.